alist-org/docs/docs/guide/advanced/sso.md

 After we enter `Casdoor`, we first create **Organization**^1^, **Token**^2^, **Application**^3^, **User**^4^

+Do not use the default organization (**app-built-in**) directly, because all users in this organization are global administrator accounts

 Then fill in the `AList` backstage single sign-on option one by one.
 The user’s parameters are ignored for the time being.
 They are filled in when the personal data is bound to the single sign-on.

 ![sso](/img/advanced/casdoor.png)